AJMansfield/Intelligence-Core-Public/kttu02.5.md

 Before you can respond, Jerry breaks in.
-"Yeah, and I know a guy who works on the city domes who can cut me a deal, I'll get you a spool of cable.
+"Yeah, and I know a guy who works on the city domes who can cut me a deal, I'll get you a spool of cable."
-  We just need to give it back when we're done."

 "Woah woah woah hold up just a second there.
 I mean, sure, I'd appreciate the help" &mdash; honestly, you really would &mdash;